pospi/imthumb/README.md

 * Direct cropping using explicit coordinates.
 The querystring parameter `cr` accepts four comma-delimited numbers indicating pixel positions to crop to: `startX`, `startY`, `endX` and `endY`.
 If any numbers are negative or outside the bounds of the image then the image will be positioned within a larger canvas containing itself.
 When combined with the normal `w`idth and `h`eight parameters, the resulting cropped image is reprocessed to fit within the target dimensions as it would normally be when passed to ImThumb pre-cropped.
 * Extended image filters from the ImageMagick library.
 For a full list, see [this manpage](http://www.php.net/manual/en/class.imagick.php#imagick.imagick.methods) under the heading "*Image effects*".
 * Progressive JPEG encoding for better image load experience.
 Can be disabled by passing `p=0` to the script.
+* Ability to specify image cache filenames based on attributes of the image.
+This allows generation of image files directly usable by external services and applications.
 * Support for custom rate limiting.
 Full details are detailed [below](#implementing-rate-limiting).

 #### Improved Functionality